mateusfg7/github-user-lines/README.md

 The result will be outputed on the terminal.

-*Note that the username that will be fetched was currently seted as a hard code, you need to change it to fetch your repos.
+*Note that the username that will be fetched was set as a hard code, you need to change it to fetch your repos.